sarahhenderson/Crafty-Social-Buttons/src/README.txt

 * Changed caption 'post counts' to 'share counts' in settings page.
 * Changed format of ajax share count request url to avoid issues with apache security plugins
 * Share counts are hidden until data is available, prevents row of zeros displaying
+* Escaped entities in urls to ensure HTML validator compliance

 = 1.3.1 =
 * Fixed bug with post counts not showing both above and below posts